 Our success in demonstrating the benefits of the research funded by the charity directly impacts our fundraising success and hence our ability to support further research.
 Given the importance for the charity, it is a condition of funding that grant-holders provide information about the outcomes of their research on request.
 Failure to comply may result in Arthritis Research UK withholding payment of any instalment of the Grant until the non-compliance is remedied.

 Researchfish and other reporting: Some types of grants already provide regular progress reports.
 In some cases, such as PhD Studentships, Researchfish will entirely replace the progress reports and instead grant holders will receive advice as to any additional information they should provide in Researchfish specific to their type of grant.

-Where progress reports are still required, such as Clinical Studies, grant holders will only be asked to provide information in progress reports that has not already been captured in Researchfish.
+Where progress or other reports are still required, grant holders will only be asked to provide information that has not already been captured in Researchfish.
 Hence you will not be asked to provide the same information twice.

 Some grant types, such as Centres, are not being added to Researchfish at this time and reporting will continue as before.

 We recognise that recently awarded grants may have little to report but we do ask that you complete your Researchfish update as fully as possible and submit by the required date.

 You will be contacted if you are required to report through researchfish but if you are unsure of the reporting requirements for your grant please contact firstname.lastname@example.org